bkRodrigo/Contacts_API/documentation/devlog.md

 ### Tasks completed today
 The goal on day 3 was to finish the challenge.
-Even though I did finish the requirement, I'm going to add one more day to this challenge in order to get that UI looking a bit better and also to get the documentation more complete.
+Even though I did finish the requirement, I added one more day to this challenge in order to get that UI looking a bit better and also to get the documentation more complete.
  - [x] Refine the front end so that it's more beautiful
  - [x] Update documentation all over the project